On the (Local) Lifting Property: Introduction

+A very useful result on c.p. liftings is Arveson's theorem that says that the set of liftable ccp maps is closed in the pointwise operator norm topology \cite{Arveson}.
+As an auxiliary result needed to prove the characterization of the LLP above we give a generalization, to the strict topology, of Arveson's theorem which might be of independent interest ({\bf Theorem \ref{strict} }).

-The result of Boca and in separable case also the result of Pisier on free products follow from these characterizations immediately.
-Our characterization of the LP is also the main tool that allows us to settle the aforementioned question about free products amalgamted over a finite-dimensional C*-subalgebra.
+The result of Boca and in separable case also the result of Pisier on free products follow from the above characterizations of the LP and LLP immediately.
+Our characterization of the LP is also the main tool that allows us to settle the aforementioned question about free products amalgamated over a finite-dimensional C*-subalgebra.

 {\bf Theorem} {\it Let $F$ be a finite-dimensional C*-subalgebra of $A$ and $B$.
 If $A$ and $B$ have the LP, then $A\ast_F B$ has the LP.}

 This theorem is proved in section 4.
 As a consequence we obtain that finite tree products with finite edge groups and in particular finitely generated virtually free groups have full group C*-algebras with the LP ({\bf Corollary \ref{VirtuallyFree}}).
 Our technique for amalgamated free products applies also to some other lifting properties.
 We give a new proof of Blackadar's result stating that semiprojectivity passes to free products amalgamated over a finite-dimensional subalgebra ({\bf Corollary \ref{SP}}).
 We give a new proof of Li and Shen's characterization of when unital free products amalgamated over a finite-dimensional subalgebra are RFD ({\bf Theorem \ref{RFDunital}}).
 We also obtain a characterization in the non-unital case ({\bf Theorem \ref{RFDnonunital}}).